Program and Course Search

 ADVANCE OR TRANSFER CREDIT AND PRIOR LEARNING ASSESSMENT

-2. Application for advance or transfer credit must be made prior to entry into the program as per Policy 8614: Advanced Standing – Course Challenge, PLA, Transfer Credit and approval obtained from the Registrar.
+a) Application for advance or transfer credit must be made prior to entry into the program as per Policy 8614: Advanced Standing – Course Challenge, PLA, Transfer Credit, and approval obtained from the Registrar.

-4. A student who wishes to prove mastery of part or all of a course’s content must apply for Prior Learning Assessment (PLA).
-The School Chair in consultation with program instructors will determine whether PLA credit is assigned.
+c) A student who wishes to prove proficiency in part or all a course’s content must apply for Prior Learning Assessment (PLA).
+The School Chair, in consultation with program instructors will determine whether PLA credit is granted.

 .